erickbrower/dockerhost/README.md

 The simplest way is  `brew install docker`.
 Then check that your server is installed correctly by running `docker pull erickbrower/rails`

+### Configure
+These ENV vars are checked in the Vagrantfile and used to override default values.
+Set any of them in your `~/.bashrc` with `export STUFF=thing`, and source them with `. ~/.bashrc`.
+Be sure to `vagrant reload` to apply any new configurations.

+* `DOCKERHOST_PROJECTS` - Default: `~/Workbench`.
+The dir that will be synced with the VM.
+All VOLUME mounts in your docker commands that attempt to mount a directory on the host will actually be checking this directory.
+* `DOCKERHOST_MEMORY` - Default: 2048MB
+* `DOCKERHOST_CPUS` - Default: 2

 ### Using